 A Promotional Jury will be assigned one of three results:

 - Promote: You have successfully demonstrated the requisite quality of playing, skills, and level for the new ensemble, and next semester you will join this group.

 - Promote Conditionally: You have demonstrated most of the requirements for the new ensemble, but one or a very few items need to be successfully performed.
-You will be allowed another chance to demonstrate these few skills at the make-up jury date prior to the new semester.
-Successful demonstration of these skills at that point will enable you to join the new group in the new semester.
+You will be promoted to the next ensemble, but will be required to satisfy any conditions not met at your next jury in addition to your regular jury piece.

 - Do Not Promote: Enough of the requisite skills, level, and quality of playing required for promotion need additional refinement that you should spend another semester in your current ensemble.